EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 #### Type Inference

-CSpeedy supports type inference, allowing the compiler to automatically deduce the type of a variable from its initializer:
+Celeris supports type inference, allowing the compiler to automatically deduce the type of a variable from its initializer:

 ```go
 var inferred = 42        // Type inferred as Int